 You should start using one when you feel comfortable with double reeds.

 There’s not a huge price disparity between both types, either.

 The best cheap duck call could be a single or double reed because it doesn’t take a lot for the manufacture of nice duck calls to just add in that second reed system.

-They come in the same size call casings and generally work the same way.
+They come in the same size as call casings and generally work the same way.

-I would say that single reed unit is better based on versatility.
+I would say that a single reed unit is better, based on versatility.

 You can just do more with them, but that’s not to discredit double-reed systems.

 With The Correct Call, The Hunt Is On